facebook/infer/website/versioned_docs/version-1.0.0/checker-racerd.md

 is making the method `private` to enforce this, but this might break unit tests that need to call the method in order to test it.
-In this case, the `@VisibleForTesting` annotation will allow RacerD to consider the method as effectively `private` will still allowing it to be called from the unit test:
+In this case, the `@VisibleForTesting` annotation will allow RacerD to consider the method as effectively `private` and will still allow it to be called from the unit test:

 ```
 @VisibleForTesting void setF() {